 The Apple App Store….a platform that houses some of the world’s greatest and most innovative apps, all in the palm of your hand.
 Truth be told, at Spotify, we are big fans of Apple.
 You will find their hardware across our offices, in the hands of thousands of our employees.
 We also love having the opportunity to be on a platform where we can offer our services to millions of our fans around the world.
 But Apple makes it harder and harder for companies like Spotify to bring the best we have to offer to our fans — all for the sake of tilting the field to favor its own services and disadvantaging those it is playing against.
-Here are five fast facts that show Apple doesn’t play fair:
+Here are four fast facts that show Apple doesn’t play fair:

 Apple Charges a Discriminatory Tax:

 Apple requires that certain apps pay a 30% fee for use of their in-app purchase system (IAP).
 However, the reality is that the rules are not applied evenly across the board.
-Does Uber pay it?
+Does Apple Music pay it?
+No. Does Uber pay it?
 No. Deliveroo?
-No. Does Apple Music pay it?
 No. Apple does not compete with Uber and Deliveroo.
-But in music streaming Apple gives the advantage to its own services.
+But in music streaming, Apple gives the advantage to their own services.

 Apple Won’t Let Us Share Spotify Deals We Know You’d Love:

 Apple Doesn’t Allow You to Upgrade to Spotify Premium With Ease:

 If users want to upgrade from our Free service to Premium, great, we’d love to have them!
-But Apple bars us from offering that option in our app, instead, forcing users to take multiple steps of going to a browser or desktop.
+But Apple bars us from offering that option in our app—instead, forcing users to take the multiple steps of going to a browser or desktop.
 Some of our users don’t even have a desktop.
-And to top it off, we can’t even tell them that or point them in the right direction.
+And to top it off, we can’t even tell users that, or point them in the right direction.
 You have to figure it out all on your own.

 Apple Rejects Our App Enhancements: